Alive 90.5

-Alive 90.5 FM (formerly 2CCR) is a community radio station based in Baulkham Hills in Sydney.
+Alive 90.5 (call sign 2CCR) is a community radio station based in Baulkham Hills in Sydney.
 The station broadcasts to the Hills District and parts of Greater Western Sydney.
 This includes the City of Parramatta, Cumberland City Council and The Hills Shire.
 The traditional custodians of this land are the Bidjigal people, a clan of the Darug nation.

 About

 Since 1992, Cumberland Community Radio has been broadcasting on 90.5 MHz FM.
 Originally branded on air as 'The Sound of Style' and later just '2CCR', the station has been known as Alive 90.5 since 4 November 2011.

 The mission of Alive is to serve its community by broadcasting a diverse range of programs, suited for all groups in the community.
 Alive 90.5 is a volunteer run organisation and is funded through listener support, grants and limited commercial sponsorship.

 The station airs a predominately Adult Contemporary music format on weekdays between 6am and 6pm local time with public access programs between 6pm and midnight on weekdays and various times on weekends.
 Overnight is a mix of Adult Contemporary and Oldies.
 Occasionally live sports commentary will replace weeknight programming and weekend programming.